CustlyNotts/example-voting-app/worker/README.md

 ## Worker Java App

 ## Try Harder
-* Build Status to be triggered directly from Jenkins
+* Build Status to be triggered directly from Jenkins server